 Do you want to add CSS animations in WordPress?

-In this article, we will show you how you can easily add CSS animations in WordPress.
+In this tutorial, we will show you how you can easily add CSS animations in WordPress.

 Why Add CSS Animations in WordPress?

 You can use CSS animations to draw the visitor’s attention to different parts of a page.
-For example, if you have an online store then animations can highlight a product’s most important features or biggest selling points.
+For example, if you have an online store, then animations can highlight a product’s most important features or biggest selling points.
+This can improve the user experience and get you more sales.

 The easiest way to add a simple CSS animation is by using Blocks Animation.

-First, you’ll need to install and activate the plugin.
-If you need help, then please see our guide on how to install a WordPress plugin.
+First, you’ll need to install and activate the free plugin.
+If you need help, then please see our beginner’s guide on how to install a WordPress plugin.

 You’ll see this menu has a new ‘Animations’ section.